We Analyzed the Future Direction of AEye Inc. (LIDR), Here is What We Found

-AEye Inc. (NASDAQ:LIDR) went up by 7.87% from its latest closing price compared to the recent 1-year high of $14.49.
-The company’s stock price has collected -1.93% of loss in the last five trading sessions.
-Press Release reported on 11/19/21 that AEye’s Jordan Greene Receives Prestigious Automotive Industry Honor From Informa Tech Automotive Awards
+AEye Inc. (NASDAQ:LIDR) went up by 7.32% from its latest closing price compared to the recent 1-year high of $14.49.
+The company’s stock price has collected 11.85% of gains in the last five trading sessions.
+Press Release reported on 11/29/21 that AutoSens Awards AEye Founder and Chief Technology Officer Luis Dussan the 2020 Vision Award

 Is It Worth Investing in AEye Inc. (NASDAQ :LIDR) Right Now?